-In Mexico there are Banks which are authorized to open fiduciary accounts and conduct trust operations.
-The Trustee holds legal title to the real estate property during the term of the Mexican trust contract, and is also empowered with rights and powers necessary to achieve the objectives of the contractual agreement creating the Trust.
+In Mexico, there are Banks which are authorized to open fiduciary accounts and conduct trust operations.
+The Trustee holds legal title to the real estate property during the term of the Mexican trust contract and is also empowered with rights and powers necessary to achieve the objectives of the contractual agreement creating the Trust.

 2. Understanding the Mexican Bank Trust

 The Fideicomiso or Mexican Bank Trust is a mechanism that enables foreign people or companies to purchase property in Mexico in the restricted zone.
-This trust mechanism was created to allow foreign investors to participate in Mexico's rapidly expanding real estate market, while exercising complete and legal control over their investments and complying with Mexico's laws.
+This trust mechanism was created to allow foreign investors to participate in Mexico's rapidly expanding real estate market while exercising complete and legal control over their investments and complying with Mexico's laws.

 The trust owns the property and is held by a Mexican bank.
 The purpose of the trust is to hold the property for the benefit of the owner of the trust.
-Real estate investment trusts enable foreign entities and people to invest in Mexico's coastal and border areas, which were once restricted from foreign investment of any kind.
+Real estate investment trusts enable foreign entities and people to invest in Mexico's coastal and border areas, which were once restricted from a foreign investment of any kind.

 Only Mexican banking institutions authorized and regulated under Mexican laws can serve as trustees.
 The beneficiary of the trust, the foreigner, retains the use and control of the property held in trust and makes the investment decisions with respect to the property.
 This can include the decision to transfer such property interest to another foreigner realizing all of the economic benefits that accompany equity ownership in Mexico's attractive coastal properties.

-Trusts are established for an initial 50 year period and can be renewed for additional 50 year periods indefinitely.
+Trusts are established for an initial 50 year period and can be renewed for an additional 50 year periods indefinitely.

 The beneficiary may transfer or assign his beneficial interest to any person and keep the profits from the sale of the property subject to applicable tax laws and expenses.
-Property held under a trust can be passed on to future generations and the person to whom the bequest is made is not burdened with an inheritance tax.
+Property held under a trust can be passed on to future generations and the person to whom the request is made is not burdened with an inheritance tax.